temporalio/documentation/docs-src/typescript/cancellation-scopes.md

 <!--SNIPEND-->

-## External cancellation example
+### External cancellation example

-Handle Workflow cancellation by an external client while an Activity is running:
+The following code shows how to handle Workflow cancellation by an external client while an Activity is running.

 <!-- TODO: add a sample here of how this Workflow could be cancelled using a WorkflowHandle -->